-License must be used within 30 days after it is issued.
+License must be used within 60 days of issuance date.

-Two adult witnesses (18 years of age or older) are required in addition to the person officiating, but they do not have to be in the wedding party.
+Two adults (18 years of age or older) are required to witness the ceremony and sign the marriage license.
+They do not have to be in the wedding party.

-There is a fee of $95.00 to be paid at the time of application.
-Cash or checks are accepted.
+$100.00 to be paid at the time of application.
+Cash or checks are preferred.